opera-gaming/gxmods/README.md

 ## Is there a store?

 Yes.
-It's called [GX.store](https://operagx.gg/mods2) and you can upload mods that you have created.
+It's called [GX.store](https://operagx.gg/mods2) and you can upload mods that you created via [GX.create](https://create.gx.games/mods).